 Wait time is a measurement of how long it takes for clients to access a health service.
 It can be measured in hours, days, or weeks.

 Which services have wait time monitoring?

-Each Regional Health Authority regularly reports wait time data to the Department of Health and Community Services (DOHCS).
-The information is verified for accuracy by each Regional Health Authority and then submitted for posting on the DOHCS website.
+Each Regional Health Authority regularly reports wait time data to the Department of Health and Community Services (HCS).
+The information is verified for accuracy by each Regional Health Authority and then submitted for posting on the HCS website.
 The information only contains statistical data and does not include client identifiers.

 No Show & Appointment Cancellation

 In January, 2018, Labrador-Grenfell Health expanded the “No Show/Cancellation” policy to address the number of ‘no-shows’ to some Adult Ambulatory Clinics, as well as diagnostic imaging appointments.